 Under the leadership and direction of Jaclyn Bethany, a graduate of the London School of Cinematography, and Mikhail Makeyev, a recent graduate of the American Film Institute Conservatory in Los Angeles as well as the VGIK Gerasimov Institute of Cinematography in Moscow, international filmmakers are working on a unique women’s cinema project amongst the frozen glaciers of Iceland and the hot Californian desert.

 Indigo Valley, an art-house feature film, was filmed mostly in Los Angeles and its suburbs, as well as in the remote, mountainous town of Santa Clarita.
-On a remote ranch located deep in the scorching desert, where rain is as rare as Wi-Fi in Antarctica, vans and tents belonging to the cinematographers are set up.
+On a remote ranch located deep in the scorching desert, where rain is as rare as cell phone reception in the region, vans and tents belonging to the cinematographers are set up.
 Here, coming across rattlesnakes, velvet ants and mountain lions is much more likely than coming across another car on the local county roads.

 Indigo Valley is a full-length drama about the heart-rending story of newly married Isabella and her sister Louise, who gets out of rehab on the eve of Isabella’s wedding and joins the newlyweds on their honeymoon.
 The isolated wilderness of the California desert proves too much as tensions rise and passion flares up.